-And, here are the final products.
-It took about 8 hours to do all six chairs and had help from my son and husband.
+And here are the final products.
+It took about 8 hours to do all six chairs, and I had help from my son and husband.
 It can be done as a weekend project.

 I love the pattern.
 Don't you?
 We are now ready for the company over the holidays.
 I can't wait.